soaibaidu/rule34xxx/CollectibleCards/README.md

 ## How to Use

 By filling out a csv, you can feed the program different factions and color schemas to generate cards in your styles.

+The `scripts` folder has a few bat files that can be helpful in running the program.